Solixa Xanthis, 10 mg 30 pcs

 Pharmacological interaction

-Continuous treatment with drugs with anticholinergic properties may lead to more pronounced pharmacological effects and adverse reactions.
-After stopping solifenacin, a break of approximately one week should be taken before starting treatment with another anticholinergic drug.
-Pharmacological effects may be reduced by concomitant administration of cholinergic receptor agonists.
-Solifenacin may decrease the effects of drugs that stimulate gastrointestinal motility, such as metoclopramide.
+Concomitant treatment with drugs with anticholinergic properties may lead to more pronounced pharmacological effects and adverse reactions.
+After stopping solifenacin, take approximately a week off before starting treatment with another anticholinergic drug.
+The pharmacological effect may be reduced by concomitant use of cholinergic receptor agonists.
+Solifenacin may reduce the effect of drugs that stimulate gastrointestinal motility, such as metoclopramide.

 Pharmacokinetic interaction